How to Use a Private Mortgage

 Life is full of surprises, and any loan can go bad.
 Of course, everybody has good intentions, and these deals often seem like a great idea when they first come to mind.
-But pause long enough to consider the following issues before you get too deep into something that will be difficult to unwind.
+But pause long enough to consider the following issues before you get too deep into something that may become difficult to unwind.

-Relationships: Existing relationships between the borrower and seller may change.
-Especially if things get difficult for the borrower, borrowers may feel extra stress and guilt.
-Lenders also face complications — they may need to decide whether to sternly enforce agreements or take a loss.
+Relationships: Existing relationships between the borrower and seller may change, especially if things get difficult for the borrower, who may then feel extra stress and guilt.
+Lenders also face complications—they may need to decide whether to sternly enforce agreements or take a loss.

-Lender risk tolerance: The idea may be to make a loan (with the expectation of getting repaid), but surprises happen.
-Evaluate the lender’s ability to take risk (becoming unable to retire, risk of bankruptcy, etc.) before moving forward.
-This is especially important if others are dependent on the lender (dependent children or spouses, for example).
+Lender risk tolerance: The idea may be to make a loan with the expectation of getting repaid, but surprises happen.
+Evaluate the lender’s ability to take the risk (becoming unable to retire, risk of bankruptcy, etc.) before moving forward.
+This is especially important if others are dependent on the lender, such children or spouses, for example.

 Property value: Real estate is expensive.
 Fluctuations in value can amount to tens or hundreds of thousands of dollars.
 Lenders need to be comfortable with the property condition and location—especially with all of those eggs in one basket.

-Maintenance: It takes time, money, and attention to maintain property.
+Maintenance: It takes time, money, and attention to maintain a property.
 Even with a good inspector, issues come up.
 Lenders need to be sure that the resident or owner will address problems before they get out of hand and be able to pay for maintenance.